folio-org/mod-settings/README.md

 `settings.owner.read.`scope.

 With 'read' in this contexts we mean able to read the content of the setting.
-With 'write' in this context we modify storage.
+With 'write' in this context we modify storage using POST, PUT and DELETE.

 The API is CRUD-like, but with some important changes for some.